At the Middlesex Health Comprehensive Breast Center, we provide state-of-the-art treatment and compassionate care, from screening to survivorship.

 - Discharge from the nipple, other than breast milk

-It can be stressful to notice a change in your breast, but it is important to remember that most breast changes are not cancerous.
-Still, it is important to make an appointment with your physician if you recognize any of these signs or symptoms - even if you just had a screening with normal results.
+It can be stressful to notice a change in your breast, but it is essential to remember that most breast changes are not cancerous.
+Still, it is vital to make an appointment with your physician if you recognize any of these signs or symptoms - even if you just had a screening with expected results.

 A breast cancer risk factor is anything that makes it more likely you will get breast cancer.
 Some risk factors are related to genetics and family history, while others are related to environment and lifestyle.